adobs/project/README.md

 ### Analytics: Adjective Map
-Based on the profiles in the database, this Google Maps map [link] will display the most common adjective used in people's self-summary per location.
+Based on the profiles in the database, this Google Maps map will display the most common adjective used in people's self-summary per location.
 Filter by orientations, genders, and age, then click “Submit.”
 Click on the marker for each location to open an info window that allows you to message OkCupid users that match your search in that location.

 ![Adjective Map](/static/gif/adjective_map_limited.gif)